xindic/Trinity/README.md

 **4. Search**

 Startup Search: Filter by Industry Type and Location.
-Anonymous Mode: Users can browse but cannot interact (comment, message, etc.).

 **5. Messaging**

-Direct Messaging: Allows users to send private messages to others and share posts.
+Allows users to send private messages to others and share posts.
-Restrictions: Messaging is not available for anonymous users.

 **6. Sharable Profiles and Posts**